pmz2025/dailylinux/2025-05-05_daily_linux.md

 ```

-Lesson learnt, use `--check` option
+> Lesson learnt, use `--check` option

 ### Repo variables

 YUM/DNF has some pre-defined variables which are seen been used in .repo files

-$arch
+- $arch
-$basearch
+- $basearch
-$releasever
+- $releasever

-# In this '' s means search, and search for .0 and replace with nothing or delete and the $ matches any character present at the end of the string.
+In this below command `s` means search, and search for .0

+and replace with nothing or delete and the $ matches

+any character present at the end of the string.

 ```bash
 set REPOKUBEVER $(echo $LATESTKUBECTL | sed 's/.0$//')